 Be Safe – Be Respectful – Be Responsible

 As you already know, Oaks School #3 is a community of learners dedicated to the academic, social, and emotional success of all our students.
 The guiding principles of our school include a rigorous curriculum, critical thinking, and a safe, nurturing environment where students are encouraged to take educational risks.
 Our teachers utilize a wide range of instructional practices and opportunities for differentiation to meet the individual needs of all students.

 Parents are an integral part of our school community.
-Our staff works diligently to communicate with families and maintain on-going, two-way communication regarding our instructional programs, student progress, and opportunities for parents to be actively engaged in our school.
-I encourage you to maintain this open line of communication with your child’s teachers, support staff, and administration.
+Our staff works diligently to communicate with families and maintain ongoing, two-way communication regarding our instructional programs, student progress, and opportunities for parents to be actively engaged in our school.
+I encourage you to maintain an open line of communication with your child’s teachers, support staff, and administration.
 It takes a village to raise a child and we are all part of the School #3 “village.”
 We are looking forward to a productive partnership with you to ensure our children can achieve their highest potential.
 We recognize that in order to be successful in school, our children need support from both the home and school.
 We know a strong partnership with you will make a great difference in your child’s education.
 As partners, we share the responsibility for our children’s success and want you to know that we will do our very best to carry out our responsibilities.
-We ask that you guide and support your child’s learning by ensuring that he/she:

 It is also important to get involved with our wonderful PTA.
-Our co-presidents, Kelly Pallentino and Jackie Schramm, are eager to work with the parents to provide our students with the best possible school year.
-Please come to our PTA Bring Your Own Coffee on Tuesday, September 5th at 8:30 a.m. , immediately following drop-off.
-You will have the
+Our co-presidents, Jennifer Carboy and Monique Cretella are eager to work with the parents to provide our students with the best possible school year.

 Arrival and Dismissal Procedures